 I write blog posts for quite some time now but I always find myself wasting my time for the most part of the day.
 On average, I can write, edit, and finalize one full article that’s somewhere between 1500 and 2000 words in 4 hours.
-If I’m working 8 hours a day that should mean that I should be able to produce 2 articles per day with ease.
+If I’m working for 8 hours that should mean that I should be able to produce 2 articles per day with ease.
 Well, that’s not even close to what happens in reality.
-Fortunately, I’ve become a minimalist at some point, which allowed me to become more productive and create more good quality content faster.

 Except having a tidy closet and a clear mind, there is one extra advantage of living a minimalist life that is quite huge.
 That is, being more productive.

 By removing the extra bumps from your daily life you will gain more free time for creating more stuff.
 It might sound a bit odd.
 Some people might say: “Why do you want more if you’re focusing on owning less?”
-Well, for me, personally, the best way to spend a life is by creating.
-Whether this will be creating art of any sort, applications, buildings, it doesn’t quite matter.
-As long as it helps humanity in a positive way, it makes sense.
-The point is: consume less, create more.
-That’s how I understand minimalism and that’s my simplest explanation.
+Well, for me, personally, the best way to spend a day is by creating.
+Writing.
+For you, it might be something else: traveling, more free time, starting a business.
+The point is: consume less, have more time.
+That’s the essence of minimalism.

 Set One Task

 Multitasking is a skill quite popular among the larger companies.
-When you seek for a job, you can’t unnoticed that every company requires you to posses the ability of multitasking.
-This usually means that you will have a ton of work every day and the only way to handle it will be growing additional pair of hands.
+When you are looking for a job, you can’t unnoticed that every company requires you to possess the ability of multitasking.
+When companies list multitasking in their job application this usually means that you will have a ton of work.
+The only way to handle it will be growing an additional pair of hands.
 Since the previous is impossible to happen we simply settle for the alternative: working overtime.

 Once you pinpoint your main objective: writing a book, for example, you need to abandon everything else.
 Disable your phone.
 Close all other applications.
 Turn off the TV.
 Stop Youtube, and etc. All your attention should be focused on the task you want to execute.

 Disciplining yourself to say no is something that happens once you embrace a lifestyle focused towards owning less.
-You learn to refuse to things that are not essentials and this helps you stay focused on the current project you’re working.
+You learn to refuse to things that are not essentials, which helps you stay focused on the current project.

 I got a very cool wooden stand for my phone a couple of months ago and I thought that it be a really cool addition to my desk – I have wooden coasters on my white desk and they look pretty good together.
 Only after a couple of days since I started placing my phone on this stand, which was right next to my laptop, I realized how unproductive I was getting.
 I was seeing my phone with my peripheral vision and everytime my phone beeped I was checking it instantly.
 Of course, this was a huge downer for my productivity.